simpleanalytics/docs/_docs/31_integrations/00_nuxt.md

 ## Environment Variables

-Set your website domain (as added in your [Simple Analytics dashboard](https://dashboard.simpleanalytics.com/)):
+Set your website domain (the same as in your [Simple Analytics dashboard](https://dashboard.simpleanalytics.com/)):

 ```bash
 SIMPLE_ANALYTICS_HOSTNAME=example.com
 ```

-> Omit `www.`, just the root domain or if you use a subdomain, include that.
-Like `sub.example.com`.
+> Omit `www.` Use only the root domain, or include the subdomain if applicable, like `sub.example.com`.

 ## Configuration

-Add the module to your `nuxt.config.ts` and optionally set your hostname:
+Add the module to your `nuxt.config.ts` and optionally define your hostname:

 ```ts
 // nuxt.config.ts